Alfresco/alfresco-ng2-components/docs/user-guide/aae-extensions.md

 Create a custom form widget with custom components

-This is a short walkthrough on rendering custom AAE form widgets by means of custom Angular components.
+This is an example of rendering custom form widgets using custom Angular components.

 ### Create a custom form widget